nextgis/docs_ngmobile/source/editing.rst

    Adding a polygon to Polygon layer.

-   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Add hole; 7 - Delete hole; 8 - Delete vertex; 9 - Move vertex to the center of Map screen, 10 - Move vertex to the current location, 11 - Append geometry by walk.
+   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Add hole; 7 - Delete hole; 8 - Delete vertex; 9 - Move vertex to the center of Map screen, 10 - Move vertex to the current location, 11 - Contextual menu with the rest of commands (Append geometry by walk, Append geometry by touch).

 You can move the vertices anywhere on the map simply by dragging the circular handle attached to the selected vertex.
 If you tap on the vertex in the middle of the line, two new vertices will be created automatically.
 This way you can add as many vertices as you need and shape the polygon geometry any way you like, including smooth curves.